Self-Guided Walking Tour in Kitzbühel

 Pfarrkirche Kitzbühel

-Pfarrkirche Kitzbühel in Kitzbuhel, stop 3 on the self-guided walking tour
+Pfarrkirche Kitzbühel, stop 3 on the self-guided walking tour

 From the museum the ground tilts up as you climb the short ridge to the Lebenberg.
 The parish church of St. Andreas sits right on the edge where the hill drops away, which gives you a view back over the rooftops you just walked through.
 It is a late-Gothic and Baroque three-nave church, free to enter and open around the clock.
 The interior is calmer and plainer than the gilded Baroque you find further south in Austria, which suits the mountain-town setting.
 Step into the small cemetery beside it for the quietest few minutes on the whole walk.
 Ten to fifteen minutes is enough unless you want to sit.
 From here the route changes character completely: the next leg is the longest of the day, walking you out of the medieval core and toward the mountain.